hamsternipples/nosedocs/noseblog.md

 there's no reason to believe that this isn't a reality and it's ok to limit your limiting factor.

+P.S.
+I was going to end by saying, "it's definitely going to happen" but I decided against that. while that my be my conviction, I don't want to tell you what to believe. believe what you feel and what you know, before you believe anything anyone tells you.

 ### consequences of more conductive air - 1915? - ww2?
 increases visual capability, that's why no one is allowed ho use the device around me